 ~ Are there restrooms at the lake?

 There are 'outdoor' bathrooms, aka Port-o-Lets.
-Bring hand sanitizer.
+We will provide you with hand sanitizer.

 ~ Is it difficult to stay on the board doing the poses?

-Practicing yoga on the water will be more challenging than a land practice.
+Practicing yoga on the water will be more challenging than on land practice.
 We learn to adapt and become more aware in the moment, and move with the breath, which creates better focus, balance and strength.
-We practice on world class Glide SUP Boards that are wide and sturdy which will help with your balance and stability on the water.
+We practice on world class GLIDE SUP Lotus boards that are wide and sturdy which will help with your balance and stability on the water.

 ~ What happens if I fall in or is it common that people fall in?

 There's always a chance you could fall in and if you do, we have fun with it and get back up!
 Falling in the water can be rewarding and refreshing after we build up heat.
 After the first time of falling-in, the fear is gone and we look at the postures in a new light, without the fear of making a splash!